-Also, it's worth noting that low-impact forms of exercise like yoga and pilates are excellent on a ketogenic diet because they don't trigger the body's need for increased glucose production to support high endurance exercise, like soccer or powerlifting.
+Also, it's worth noting that low-impact forms of exercise like yoga and pilates are excellent on a ketogenic diet because they don't trigger the body's need for increased glucose production to support high endurance exercises, like soccer or powerlifting.

 Even high-intensity exercise serves a purpose in helping us enter ketosis—although it will require unique dietary considerations.
 The glycogen depletion caused during extended periods of intense activity increases exogenous ketone production, which helps facilitate and expedite ketosis.

 Either way, whether you choose to increase low-impact or high-intensity exercise, engaging in increased levels of physical activity can prove helpful to those following a ketogenic diet.

 It's likely obvious by now that we're big fans of simplicity to improve sustainability.
 In addition to keeping our approach to keto simple, utilizing the power of compounding elements can further boost the benefits of a low-carb, high-fat diet.

 Utilize a unique cocktail of increased physical activity with added MCTs, intermittent fasting and caffeine, as secret weapons in your arsenal to maximize your health benefits on keto.
 Don’t be afraid to stack the dietary deck in your favor.

 There's a reason why many of us have tried so many of the diets on the market in our lives: a lot of diets are effective short-term but fail to make the grade long-term.